olifrost/olifrost.github.io/_posts/2019-10-13-refer-a-friend.md

 <div class="col-xs-12 col-sm-6" markdown="1">

 **Where can I get my loyalty card?**
-You can request these in person, or if you're in San Francisco, at the [The Glass Room](https://theglassroom.org/san-francisco) exhibit from October 10th to November 3rd.
+You can request these in person, or if you're in San Francisco, at [The Glass Room](https://theglassroom.org/san-francisco) exhibit from October 10th to November 3rd.

 </div>